 There are two kinds of partial fasting.
 The first type is similar to liquid fasting except you may eat small amounts of solid food for the duration of the fast.
 The second type excludes certain foods for an extended period.
-Many people give up carbohydrates, alcohol, or red meat during this fast. * The benefits of fasting are reduced when you start to intake any calories so partial fasts are not as effective than an intermittent or full fast but it’s a good way of testing your bodies metabolic rate.
+Many people give up carbohydrates, alcohol, or red meat during this fast. * The benefits of fasting are reduced when you start to intake any calories so partial fasts are not as effective than an intermittent fast or full fast but it’s a good way of testing your bodies metabolic rate.

 Intermittent fasting is alternating periods of fasting and eating during the same day.
 This pattern may persist every other day, a few days at a time, or you may choose to adopt this style of fasting into your everyday life for an extended period;

 - 16:8 – Fasting for 16 hours of the day and having an 8 hour eating window.
 You can eat small meals or two large meals to consume your calories.I like to call this the ‘natural’ fast as it’s probably the easiest of all of the fasting methods to achieve and very easy for beginners to pick up.
 Nothing is set in stone and you don’t have to do a fast every single day (unlike some of the diets).

 - 14:10 – A reduced fasting time and expanded e ating window, though I find 8 hours enough time to get my caloric goal in without feeling hungry.